RoastSlav/quickdrop/README.md

 - **Download limits** — optionally cap how many times a token can be used before it self-destructs.
 - **Simplified links** — an optional mode that generates unlimited, no-expiry share links with a shorter URL.
 - **QR codes** — every share link has a QR code for quick mobile sharing.
-- **Encrypted files** — at share-token creation time the file is re-encrypted under a randomly generated one-time share key.
+- **Encrypted files** — when a share link is created for an encrypted file, the file is re-encrypted in the background under a randomly generated one-time share key.
 That key is embedded in the share URL (`/share/{token}?key=…`) and never stored in plaintext — only its BCrypt hash is kept in the database.
 Recipients follow the link and download the file without needing the original password.
 No unencrypted copy ever touches disk.
+While the background encryption is in progress (typically seconds for small files, longer for large ones), recipients see a "File is being prepared" page and can refresh to check readiness.
 - **Share link event logging** — creating a share token, downloading via a share link, token expiry, and admin revocation are all recorded in the file's history log.